sg-crest A Singapore Government Agency Website

 If your application is dismissed, the default order stands.

-If your application is allowed, the case will proceed with a pre-trial conference or hearing, depending on which stage your case is at.
+If your application is allowed, the case will proceed with a pre-trial conference, case management conference, case conference, or hearing, depending on which stage your case is at when the default order was made.

 Need help?